AlexJReid/blog/content/posts/nats-backend.md

 ## Why is this interesting?

 We can leverage the NATS server and protocol, saving us from having to implement an ad-hoc, informally specified protocol.
 We can multiplex the consumption of multiple data streams, issue requests and receive responses over a single websocket.
 A rich auth system is there to use.
-It gives us a robust implementation with a lot of the hard work done for us.
+It gives us a robust implementation with a lot of the hard problems already solved.

 ## How does it work?